eriqande/gaiah-wiwa/README.md

 -   [Making supplement 1](#making-supplement-1)

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-This is a repository that holds code to perform the analyses in Ruegg, Anderson, Harrigan, Paxton, Kelly, Moore, and Smith (2017) "New Title" in ...
+This is a repository that holds code to perform the analyses in Ruegg, Anderson, Harrigan, Paxton, Kelly, Moore, and Smith (2017) "Genetic assignment with isotopes and habitat suitability (GAIAH), a migratory bird case study" in *Methods in Ecology and Evolution*.

 Preliminaries
 -------------